Technical Due Diligence for Startups: A Checklist

 Be ready to meet some of these due diligence professionals:

-This evaluator is very knowledgeable in all areas of tech startup investments and M&A. This is a valuable quality, but it might mean they’re hard to please.
+Mastermind: This evaluator is very knowledgeable in all areas of tech startup investments and M&A. This is a valuable quality, but it might mean they’re hard to please.
 The mastermind will need convincing since they believe they know better about your business and needs than you do.
+Come prepared with data and be ready to defend your technical decisions with solid reasoning.

-This evaluator focuses on the details rather than your startup’s bigger picture.
+Prosecutor: This evaluator focuses on the details rather than your startup’s bigger picture.
 The prosecutor often reveals elements about your due diligence preparation that you may have missed.
 However, they will not let go of the nitty-gritty until you fully resolve them.
+Don’t try to gloss over problems—address them head-on with remediation plans.

-This evaluator pays more attention to your budget and bottom line than your startup’s technical elements.
+Bookkeeper: This evaluator pays more attention to your budget and bottom line than your startup’s technical elements.
 The bookkeeper is great at discovering new ways to make your startup profitable, but they may not fully understand what your startup is truly about.
+Help them connect your technical investments to business outcomes.

 Note: A startup technical due diligence is a chance for you to evaluate your potential investors as well.
 How they carry out the meetings, the questions they ask, and their general attitude will help you decide whether they are a worthy partner for your company.
 You want the best-fit investors for your startup for long-term success, not just the additional money they bring to the table.